Cook da Books: History

 Cook da Books formed in 1980 in Fazakerley, Liverpool composed of former members of pub/cabaret circuit groups The Dogems and Brooklyn, two bands not connected with the city's punk and new wave scene, but competent musicians with close harmonies gained from the Hilda Fallon Roadshow days, similar to other local bands such as Our Kid.
 The initial line-up was Kevin Kunky Kelly (Guitar/vocals) Peter "Digsy" Deary (vocals, guitar), Owen Moran (bass, vocals), Tony Prescott (keyboards), and John Legget (drums).

 They initially gained attention with their acclaimed and politically charged debut single "Piggie in the Middle 8", with provocative lyrics about the Toxteth riots.
 The band's manager played a demo to well-known reggae producer Dennis Bovell, who had recently produced a number two record with Janet Kay's "Silly Games", upon which he agreed to produce the track at his Studio80 in London.
 A further deal was reached with Probe Records to release the record in the emerging independent market.
 This was the first record ever released on the Probe label, which went on to find success with many other artists following this release.
 Local photographer John Stoddart was enlisted to produce the artwork for the 7" & 12" sleeves.
 After this first band session, Stoddart went on to photograph many bands, most notably Frankie Goes to Hollywood through their major success.

 The single brought them to the attention of musician Vladimir Cosma, who included three tracks by the band on the soundtrack to the French film La Boum 2.
-The film includes a scene with the band playing "Your Eyes", which was a hit in Europe, Hong Kong, and the Philippines, selling over 900,000 copies and earning the band a gold disc.
+Several scenes in the movie are set during a Cook da Books live show, culminating with the band performing "Your Eyes", which was a hit in Europe, Hong Kong, and the Philippines, selling over 900,000 copies and earning the band a gold disc.
 It brought the band international recognition, while remaining relatively unknown in their home country and the United States.
 There followed further live shows including high-profile supporting tours in the UK and USA with Men at Work, Joan Armatrading and the Undertones, among others.
 They established a recording and rehearsal space in central Liverpool during the Virgin records deal.
 However, following the demise of the deal their manager, John Smith sold this on to another Liverpool band, Echo & the Bunnymen.